Home » Money Management » Transactions In A Free Market Economy

 If you’ve taken any sort of economics course, you’ve likely heard the phrase mutually beneficial voluntary transactions.
-As I will continue to say, however, you don’t need a degree in economics to understand what they are.
+But you don’t need a degree in economics to understand what they are.
 Essentially they are the foundation of a free market economy.
 They are what makes the world go ’round.
-As usual, I will let a concrete example do most of the explaining.
-Through the years, I have found that generally this is the easiest way to understand the basic principles of economics.
+A concrete example will do most of the explaining.

-Ok, so let’s say I go to the grocery store and buy a gallon of milk for $4 (I actually bought 2 gallons yesterday).
+Ok, so let’s say I go to the grocery store and buy a gallon of milk for $4.
 I don’t know the precise market price of milk, and I’m sure the demand curve is not likely to shift drastically anytime soon, so I rounded to an even $4.
 When I check out at the register, putting tax aside, I hand the cashier $4, and take my gallon of milk with me.
 Now, why did the transaction take place?
-Simply put, I valued the gallon of milk more than the $4 while the cashier or the grocery store itself values my $4 more than the gallon of milk.
+Simply put, I valued the gallon of milk more than the $4 cash.
+The cashier (or the grocery store itself) values my $4 more than the gallon of milk.
 Each party stands to gain something from the transaction, thus it is considered mutually beneficial.
 This concept explains why there are always two thank you’s exchanged at the register.
 A slightly less obvious but equally important idea here is that all of these types of transactions are voluntary, meaning each party actively engages in it and it is not forced.
 These concepts are the definition of a free market economy in which transactions are not forced.
 Obviously one of the largest, most meaningful examples of a mutually beneficial voluntary transaction is international trade in regards to imports and exports.

 Congratulations, you now have a better understanding of mutually beneficial voluntary transactions than politicians and the United States government…